crossjam/bdf_harmonization/docs/harmonize.md

 {
   "body": {
     "string_to_harmonize": "aselection",   // REQUIRED – free text input
-    "data_commons_id": 1,                  // REQUIRED – integer ID of the data commons
+    "data_commons_id": 1,                  // OPTIONAL – integer ID of the data commons (defaults to 1)
     "cde_id": 1001,                        // REQUIRED – integer ID of the CDE to match against
-    "cde_version_id": "1"               // REQUIRED – version identifier for the CDE set (must be set to 1)
+    "cde_version_id": "1"               // OPTIONAL – version identifier for the CDE set (defaults to 1)
   }
 }
 ```